ansys/pymeilisearch/doc/source/examples.rst

 Create an index from CI/CD
 --------------------------

-You can use PyMeilisearch within the `Ansys actions <https://actions.docs.ansys.com>`_ in your CI/CD.
+You can use PyMeilisearch within `Ansys actions <https://actions.docs.ansys.com>`_ in your CI/CD.
 The following tabs show how to use Ansys actions to create one or more indexes from online files, local files, and files in GitHub organizations: